 -

 Wash and peel carrots with a vegetable peeler.
-Cut them in slices.
+Cut them into slices.
 Transfer carrots to a food processor and chop finely.
-Add the sunflower oil and continue to blend until the mixture turns out carrot cream.
+Add the sunflower oil and continue to blend until the mixture turns into carrot cream.
 Using a flour sifter, sift all-purpose flour with baking powder a few times in a separate bowl; set aside.

 -

-Preheat the oven to 175 degrees F. Brush an 8-inch/20 cm round cake pan with softened butter and flour it.
+Preheat the oven to 350°F (175°C).
+Brush an 8-inch/20 cm round cake pan with softened butter and flour it.
 Place sugar and eggs in the bowl of a stand mixer and beat for 1 to 2 minutes.
 Add orange zest and creamy pureed carrot mixture and beat again.
-Add the flour mixture a little at a time and mix gently with a rubber spatula, making movements from top to bottom.
-Pour the cake batter into the prepared tin and smooth the surface of the batter.

 -

 Bake the cake in the preheated oven for 35 to 45 minutes, until golden brown.
 Check the cake with a toothpick test: the cake is ready if it comes out with a few moist crumbs.
-Let it cool for a couple of minutes before unmolding it to prevent the cake breaking.
+Let it cool for a couple of minutes before unmolding it to prevent the cake from breaking.
 If you bake the cake in a Le Creuset springform pan, you can remove the cake immediately.
-Once cooled down completely, dust the cake with plenty of powdered sugar and decorate with candied carrots.

 Notes